Debby fasingha is Lagos’ newest design maven

 In a laid-back FaceTime interview on a Tuesday evening around 7:30 PM, we had the pleasure of chatting with Debby Fasignha, a promising designer and fashion sensation, making her debut collection under the “zibara” label.
-Born and raised in Port Harcourt, Nigeria, Debby brings a fresh perspective to the creative scene, blending her artistic flair with academic achievements, holding a degree in Accounting from Afe Babalola University.
-Her journey unfolds against the backdrop of a supportive upbringing, marked by the influence of her stylish mother and the encouragement to explore art and fashion.
+Born and raised in Port Harcourt, Nigeria, Debby brings a fresh perspective to the creative scene, blending her passion for design with academic achievements, holding a degree in Accounting from Afe Babalola University.
+Her journey has been strongly shaped by a supportive upbringing, with a stylish mother who inspired her and encouraged her to explore both art and fashion

 Credits: Ikechukwu Okonkwo (@6ix_jo) / Deborah Fasingha (@debbyfasingha)